msyafiqakmal2-oss/MetodeNumerik/README.md

 Why Do We Need Numerical Methods?

-Many mathematical problems cannot be solved using exact formulas.
+Many many many mathematical problems cannot be solved using exact formulas.
 For example:

 > Finding roots of nonlinear equations
 > Solving large systems of equations